 Lately, I’ve have been thinking about designing a meditation nook in my apartment.
 It’s so easy to just plop down on the bed or sit just about anywhere to meditate.
 In fact, sometimes there is nothing else available.
 But, when you’re at home, it’s nice to have a very special place to surround yourself with your personal treasures and feel their energy.

-It is true that we can meditate anywhere we feel comfortable enough to do so.
-However, I think it’s a terrific idea to designate one small area of your home and “dress-it-up” just the way you want it.
+Again, it is true that we can meditate anywhere we feel comfortable enough to do so.
+However, I think it’s a very useful idea to designate one small area of your home and “dress-it-up” just the way you want it.
 Doesn’t that sound like fun?
 So, come on along and let’s explore meditation nook design.